boennecd/dynamichazard/cran-comments.md

   R 3.4
 * Ubuntu 14.04.4 LTS (on travis-ci with codename: trusty) R 3.4
-* The win builder on release image
+* The win builder on release image and develop image

 I used the build with codename trusty for the GCC 4.8.4.
 It is needed for the c++11 syntax I use